drishti307/Neutralize_The_Toxin/README.md

-# Neutralize_The_Toxin
+## Neutralize_The_Toxin- An implementation and comparison of various ML techniques to classify toxic comments
-An effort to implement ML, and Deep Learning Algorithms to classify toxic comments.
-Also to perform Data Augmentationa and see its efficacy
+An effort to implement Machine Learning, and Deep Learning Algorithms to classify toxic comments.
+We have also performed Data Augmentationa to see its efficacy.

+## Project Contributers:
+Drishti Gupta
+Amandeep Kaur
+Aayushi Bansal
+Srinidhi Ayyagari